top of page

 As reflected from RPJMN 2020-2024, the establishment of capital city out of Java Island is considered as a fair approach in terms of spatial and economic growth, as an economic stimulus to push the economic diversification of Kalimantan Island, source of new and sustainable economic growth for Kalimantan Island and easter regions of Indonesia, and to negate the inequality between regions, through smart governance policies.

 Further, the development and transfer of IKN is regulated under the Master Plan of IKN which are divided into 5 (five) stages.
-It is further regulated through GR No. 17/2022 that the preparation, establishment, and migration of IKN shall at least be established as part of national priority program for minimum of 10 (ten) years of the Government of Indonesia’s work plan since 2022 or at least until the completion of the 3rd stage of IKN’s construction.
+It is further regulated through GR 17/2022 that the preparation, establishment, and migration of IKN shall at least be established as part of national priority program for minimum of 10 (ten) years of the Government of Indonesia’s work plan since 2022 or at least until the completion of the 3rd stage of IKN’s construction.
 In essential, the construction stages as elaborated by the Master Plan of IKN are as follows:

 1.png